maiah/emberfire/README.md

 ```

 [Step 3] <br />
-Once you are done specifying this configuration you can "optionally" add your own properties to your Emberjs model and specify their default values:
+Once you are done specifying this configuration you can "optionally" add your own properties to your Ember.js model and specify their default values:

 ```javascript
 Person = EmberFire.extend({